Create interactive components with variants

-Only users with can edit access to a file can create and edit interactive components.
+Anyone with can edit access can create interactive components.

 Interactive components allow you to create prototype interactions between variants in a component set.
 Any time you add an instance to your designs, those interactions are set up and ready to go.
 This saves you time when creating prototypes and prevents unnecessary noodle soup.